Introduction to Business Writing Skills

 Let’s start with the criteria for professional writing in everything that you write.
 It’s important to state the main point clearly at the beginning of your message.
 Unlike, academic writing the main point always goes first in business writing.

-Why readers don’t come back to you immediately with questions.
-You haven’t considered originally using active, precise language in print, plain English, and use correct grammar, punctuation, and spelling in part 1 of this section.
+Why readers don’t come back to you immediately with questions?
+You haven’t considered originally using active, precise language in print, plain English, and using correct grammar, punctuation, and spelling in part 1 of this section.

 We’re going to talk about these criteria in more detail, we’ll walk through a five-step planning process, and then we’ll get into our first draft, openings, closings, and lists.